lsst/LDM-493/_formats.rst

 Documentation Formats and Generators
 ====================================

-This section describes the tools that builds the static documentation sites that are published with LSST the Docs.
+This section describes the tools that builds the static documentation sites that are published with :ref:`LSST the Docs <platforms-ltd>`.

 .. _formats-sphinx: